muffin-rice/Gruff/docs/index.md

 “The bidding phase of Contract Bridge is like Mini-Bridge but with a much larger state space (each player now holds a hand with 13 cards from 4 suits).
 Unlike Mini-Bridge, a player has both her teammate and competitors, making it more than a full-collaborative IG.
 Therefore, multiple trade-offs needs to be considered.
 Human handcrafted conventions to signal private hands, called bidding systems.
 For example, opening bid 2♥ used to signal a very strong hand with hearts historically, but now signals a weak hand with long hearts.
 Its current usage blocks opponents from getting their best contract, which happens more frequently than its previous usage (to build a strong heart contract).”
 [Tian et al., 2020](https://arxiv.org/pdf/2008.06495.pdf)

+## What is Gruff?
+Gruff is the name of the troll under the bridge in the folktale *The Three Billy Goats Gruff*.

+Here, it is a Neural Network that outputs a bid given the game state, which includes their current hand and all of the previous bids.

 [Source code](https://github.com/muffin-rice/Gruff)